a20351766/udo.1.4.0/docs/source/capability_requirements.rst

 Capability Requirements
 -----------------------

-Because Fabric is a distributed system that will usually involve multiple organizations (sometimes in different countries or even continents), it is possible (and typical) that many different versions of Fabric code will exist in the network.
+Because UDO is a distributed system that will usually involve multiple organizations (sometimes in different countries or even continents), it is possible (and typical) that many different versions of UDO code will exist in the network.
 Nevertheless, it’s vital that networks process transactions in the same way so that everyone has the same view of the current network state.

 This means that every network -- and every channel within that network – must define a set of what we call “capabilities” to be able to participate in processing transactions.
-For example, Fabric v1.1 introduces new MSP role types of “Peer” and “Client”.
+For example, UDO v1.1 introduces new MSP role types of “Peer” and “Client”.
 However, if a v1.0 peer does not understand these new role types, it will not be able to appropriately evaluate an endorsement policy that references them.
 This means that before the new role types may be used, the